Welcome back to Wonderland.

 Chapter One: A Roaring Night

 At the gate of UM you say farewell to Tru and head south, downstream.
 It’s twilight, and there’s a chill in the air.
-You tug your waistcoat in to your chest, but it’s thin and the evening breeze goes right through you.
+You tug your waistcoat into your chest, but it’s thin and the evening breeze goes right through you.
 Ravens caw overhead, and the trees grow twisted as you venture further into the growing darkness.

 The watch around your wrist begins to emanate a low glow, which brightens as the evening turns to night, granting sight of the rocky terrain beneath your feet.
 Big mouse ears standing at attention, you can hear every crack and snap from within the woods and are ready to flee at a moment’s notice.
 But no lions, tigers, or bears come calling, and slowly you start to relax and enjoy the journey.
 The black sky is clear and constellations unfamiliar—you’re a long way from home.

-Eventually you notice something else on the horizon: dark spires stretching up from the murky wilderness and clawing at the crescent moon.
+Eventually, you notice something else on the horizon: dark spires stretching up from the murky wilderness and clawing at the crescent moon.
 They are punctuated with blood-red tips, like talons, which you soon realize are fires lit within distant windows.
 As you approach the city you encounter a wrought-iron entrance which hangs ajar, the word “Sect” suspended in the metalwork above announcing your arrival.

-You nervously creep through into dark streets, but the place seems empty.
+You nervously creep through dark streets, but the place seems empty.
 Until you notice the sound of music and catch a whiff of whiskey on the wind.
 You follow it.

 Venturing further into the city you can feel the sense of eyes upon you from just beyond the shadows, leering from the rooftops and peering from the gutters.
 The inverted panopticon causes your hairs to stand on end, but you see no one.